openshift/origin-aggregated-logging/deployer/README.md

 The deployer pod can enable deploying the full stack of the aggregated logging solution with just a few prerequisites:

-1. A "logging-deployer" Secret
-2. A set of ServiceAccounts with the right privileges
-3. Optionally, a key and certificate for the Kibana server to be deployed.
-4. Sufficient volumes defined for ElasticSearch cluster storage.
+1. Sufficient volumes defined for ElasticSearch cluster storage.
-5. A router deployment for serving cluster-defined routes for Kibana.
+2. A router deployment for serving cluster-defined routes for Kibana.

 The deployer generates all the necessary certs/keys/etc for cluster communication and defines secrets and templates for all of the necessary